 Lauren Morando Rhim

-Before founding LMR Consulting, Lauren was a Senior Consultant at Public Impact where she conducted her own work and led project teams to produce research, evaluation, and technical assistance, and provide direct support to clients.
-Prior to becoming a consultant, Lauren was a faculty Research Associate at the College of Education at the University of Maryland, College Park where she conducted both research and external consulting and evaluations.
-While at UMD, Lauren directed Project Intersect, a four year, federally funded study of special education in charter schools and was a consultant to three other federally-funded initiatives examining issues involved with educating students with disabilities in the charter sector: Project SEARCH, SPETACS, and the TA Customizer.
+She provides strategic vision and oversees a variety of research, advocacy, coalition building, and field-based projects for NCSECS.
+Morando Rhim’s recent work includes conducting secondary analyses of the federal Civil Rights Data Collection, leading case studies of charter schools demonstrating exemplary growth for students with disabilities, and creating a national network of charter management organization special education coordinators.
+As the founder of LMR Consulting, she specialized in pressing education reform issues pertaining to school turnaround, charter schools, special education, and state and district support for school improvement.
+She was formerly a Senior Consultant at Public Impact where she conducted her own work and led project teams to produce research, evaluation, and technical assistance, and provide direct support to clients.
+As a faculty Research Associate at the University of Maryland, she conducted both research and external consulting and evaluations.
+While at UMD, Rhim directed Project Intersect, a four year, federally funded study of special education in charter schools and was a consultant to three other related initiatives: Project SEARCH, SPEDTACS, and the TA Customizer.

-Lauren is committed to community service on the local level and serves on her traditional public school board and is chairwoman of the Ledyard Charter School, a small alternative high school in Lebanon, New Hampshire.
-A graduate of the University of Vermont, Lauren holds a Masters in Higher Education Administration from The George Washington University and a Ph.D. in Education Policy and Leadership from the University of Maryland, College Park.
+Rhim is committed to community service at the local level, having served on either her locally elected school board or a charter school board for the last eight years.
+A graduate of the University of Vermont, she holds a Masters from The George Washington University and a Ph.D. in Education Policy and Leadership from the University of Maryland.